pesaply/serensic-ruby/README.md

 =============================
 This is the Ruby client library for serensic's API.
 To use it you'll
 ##Promise You Ill Start Sending sms in no time.
-First Create An Account Here http://app.serensic.com/app
+First Create An Account Here http://app.serensic.com/

  [Installation](#installation)
  [SMS API](#sms-api)
  [Coverage](#api-coverage)
 Installation
 ##smpp support still get cooked
+##ussd transport comming soon
+##hlr lookup comming to the next api release
 ------------
 To install the Ruby client library using Rubygems: gem install serensic